zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Contributing.md

 - "priority": The issue is accepted for development and will be prioritized by the core team.
 Pull requests are welcome, but the issue will likely be assigned a developer from the core team and be included in an upcoming sprint.
+- "help wanted": The issue is accepted for develop but it is NOT prioritized by the core team.
+Pull requests are welcome.

+In addition each label will be set on the issue to help with additional categorizing.
+- "bug": issue with current behavior.
+- "enhancement": feature enhancement.
+- "documentation": documentation change/request/addition.
+- "testing enhancement": automation story enhancements.
+- "windows": the bug is specific to Windows platform.

+Additonal labels that can be used as needed:
+- "duplicate": duplicate of another issue or bug.
+- "invalid": This doesn't seem right.
+- "Further information is requested": Submitter should response with more information/clarifications.
+- "dependencies": Pull requests that update a dependency file.

 ## Commits